vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 # Problem

-For relative references, there some are cases when KDoc references are ambiguous that means there is more than one possible candidate from the users point of view.
+There are cases when KDoc references are ambiguous meaning there is more than one possible candidate from the users point of view.
 These cases were discovered by the migration of Dokka to K2 and behave differently in K1 and K2. ([original issue](https://github.com/Kotlin/dokka/issues/3451))

 ### 1. Reference to itself
 Javadoc and KDoc allow to have references to itself.
 It is a quite spread practice.